aonnoy/wized-filter-pagination/README.md

 | ------------------ | ----------------- | ------------ | -------------------------------------------------------------------------------------- |
 | `w-filter-wrapper` | (No value needed) | ✅           | The Webflow form element that wraps all filters, pagination, and items to be filtered. |

-## Create Infinite Pagination and its attributes list {#create-infinite-pagination-and-its-attributes-list}
+## Create Infinite Pagination and its attributes list

 This feature enables infinite scrolling, where more content loads dynamically as the user scrolls.
 To implement infinite pagination correctly, follow these key setup steps: